Council’s Environmental Health Unit consists of trained public health professionals and experienced administrative support staff.

 River Pool Water Quality Warning

-Council will notify the public of a water quality warning for our river pools via Council’s website, providing social media alerts, placing signage at the pools, closing the facilities (slide/diving board) and removing lifeguards where feasible.
+Council will notify the public of a water quality warning for our river pools via Council’s website, providing social media alerts, placing signage at the pools, closing the facilities (jumping platform) and removing lifeguards where feasible.

 Undertaking recreational activities in the river pools during a warning may result in a potential risk to health.
 People who choose to continue to use the river pools do so at their own risk.